Skip to main content

 Our Supporters

-The National Theatre’s New Work programme is supported by Sir Peter Shaffer Charitable Foundation, The Pritzker Pucker Family Foundation, Edgerton Foundation, Genesis Foundation, The Red Butterfly Foundation, The John S Cohen Foundation, The Austin & Hope Pilkington Trust, Noël Coward Foundation and The Golsoncott Foundation.
+The National Theatre’s New Work programme is supported by Sir Peter Shaffer Charitable Foundation, The Pritzker Pucker Family Foundation, Lawton W Fitt & James I McLaren Foundation.
+Edgerton Foundation, Red Butterfly Foundation, Genesis Foundation, The John S Cohen Foundation, Fenton Arts Trust, Idlewild Trust and Garrick Charitable Trust.

 The New American Work Programme is supported by The Harold & Mimi Steinberg Charitable Trust and Lawton W Fitt & James I McLaren Foundation.